 Moderator: Maggy Benson, museum educator and distance learning manager at the Smithsonian National Museum of Natural History

-This video is an extension activity for the museum's Insect Survival digital school program for Grades 3-5.
+This video is an extension activity for the museum's Insect Survival online school program for Grades 3-5.

 About Smithsonian Science How